endo5501/LaboMachineTable/memory-bank/progress.md

 As the project has advanced in the implementation phase, we have encountered and addressed several issues:

 1. **Port Conflict Issue**
-   - Issue: Server port 5000 was already in use by another system process
+   - Issue: Server port 5000 was already in use by another system process (AirPlay on Mac)
    - Status: Resolved
    - Solution:
      - Configured server to use port 5001 in server/.env